Battle of Britain Day: Mid-afternoon attack: 13:45 to 15:45

 Even before the Do 17s of KG 76 had touched down, the next wave was already getting airborne.
 II and III./Kampfgeschwader 2 (KG 2) (from Boissy-Saint-Léger and Cambrai), II./Kampfgeschwader 3 (KG 3) (from Antwerp), I and II./Kampfgeschwader 53 (KG 53) (from Lille) and I and II./Kampfgeschwader 26 (from Wevelghem and Gilze en Rijen) took off to target the West India Docks and Royal Victoria Dock north of the Thames as well as the warehouses of the Surrey Commercial Docks in the south.
 JG 53 and Adolf Galland's Jagdgeschwader 26 (JG 26) were to escort the bombers.
 The fighters met them as the bombers formed up over Calais.

 The phalanx of German bombers headed for Dungeness.
 At the head were 43 Do 17s from KG 2; next, a couple of miles behind, came 24 He 111s of KG 53; a couple of miles further behind came 19 Do 17s from KG 3; and finally 28 He 111s of KG 26.
 The headwind was present again, and the 114 bombers battled against it.
 The German fighter pilots kept close escort.
 They detested the tactic.
 It handed the initiative to the British regarding how and when to attack.
 Moreover, if they were bounced by Spitfires, the Bf 109s would take too long to accelerate to full throttle in order to escape.

 The German fighter escort consisted of five Gruppen from JG 3, JG 53 and Jagdgeschwader 77 (JG 77).
 LG 2 Bf 109s flew top cover while Adolf Galland's JG 26 and Jagdgeschwader 51 (JG 51) conducted fighter sweeps in advance of the main bomber stream.
 For the sake of the morale of the bomber crews, Zerstörergeschwader 26 (Destroyer Wing 26 or ZG 26) flying the Messerschmitt Bf 110 flew close escort to KG 26.
-It was half the size of the formation that hit London on 7 September, but instead of having two fighters for every bomber, there were four.
+The bomber force was half the size of the formation that hit London on 7 September, but instead of having two fighters for every bomber, there were four.
 Nor could the German pilots complain about being tied to the bombers.
 Sufficient numbers of fighters were allowed to roam on free-ranging patrols.

 At 13:45, Chain Home radar picked up the German raids.
 No. 11 Group scrambled one Spitfire from RAF Hawkinge on the channel coast.
 Flown by No. 92 Squadron Pilot Officer Alan Wright, his job was to climb as quickly as possible over the sea and act as a spotter.
 He was to report on the direction, height, composition and strength of the German formation.
 The radar operators assessed the strengths of the three largest formations at 30, 50, and 60 plus.
 Five smaller formations added up to 85 plus.
 In fact, the British estimate of 225 aircraft proved too small.
 The German force was 475 aircraft strong.
 Shortly before 14:00, the German formation left the French coast.
 Park ordered his forces to repeat the earlier interception tactic.
 Four pairs of squadrons were ordered to patrol Sheerness, Chelmsford, Hornchurch, and RAF Kenley.